snikket-im/snikket-server/docs/setup/troubleshooting.md

 #### Cause

-Docker uses a system library called `libseccomp2` to isolate the main system the containers.
+Docker uses a system library called `libseccomp2` to isolate the main system from the containers.
 The version of that system library shipped with Raspbian Buster by default cannot handle certain time-related operations and it unfortunately returns an error code which confuses the things attempting to use it.

 #### Solution